botpress/readme/docs/Appendix/web-chat-v1/controlling-web-chat-using-javascript.md

 # Listening to Widget Events

-This function lets you listen for certain events happening in the chat and then do something when they happen.
-It's like setting up a watch for specific actions.\
+This function lets you listen for [certain events happening in the chat](../docs/events-1#webchat-lifecycle-and-events) and then do something when they happen.
+It's like setting up a watch for specific actions.
-You can find the list of events [here](../docs/events-1#webchat-lifecycle-and-events).

 ```js
 window.botpressWebChat.onEvent(